Infinite-Coder-001/Hotlist-API/README.md

 </html>
 ```
 ## Credits
-Please give link to this repository, when you're using it.
+Please give link to this repository (or ideally to this project: https://www.khanacademy.org/computer-programming/hotlist-api/5234045946740736), when you're using it.
 The link can be in included code or on the webpage, that you make.

 ## Questions
 If you have any questions about this project, fell free to ask in Discussion section.
+You can also check my second documentation with examples here: https://www.khanacademy.org/computer-programming/hotlist-api/5234045946740736

 ## Bug reporting
 If you find any bugs, please report them in Issues.